codership/galera/Docs_tommi/python3/source/nodestates.rst

 In the figure:

-1. The node establishes a connection to a *primary component*.
+1. The node establishes a connection to a :term:`Primary Component`.
 2. The state *transfer request* of the node succeeds.
 The node starts to cache the write sets.
 3. The node receives a state snapshot.
 Now it has all cluster